appmode/sms/README.md

 sms
 ===

-php class for sending &amp; receiving sms via a GSM modem
+php class for sending and receiving sms via a GSM modem.